mochidev/MDAboutControllerDemo/README.md

 }
 ```

 Alternatively, if you create the view controller as a part of a navigation controller stack, it will support loading `UIWebView`s and other specified view controllers (incomplete).
+This can be easily done by using the `MDAboutNavigationController` class, in the same way as `MDAboutController` was used above.

 If you would like to include Email support, please add the `MessageUI` framework to your project.
 The subject will be populated with "App Name 1.0 (55) Support" automatically.